jurnasp/itinfrastructure-labs/exam/sla.md

 The backup files are usable and can be used to recover the correct state of the services

 Storage:
-Stored in two places: Firstly the webserver(/var/backup/files) and secondly the backup server(/srv/backup).
+Stored in two places: Firstly the webserver(/var/backup/files) and secondly the backup server(/srv/backup) and also on the ansible host machine.
 The configurations can also be found in the ansible files, using ansible will restore the services but it will not restore the database.